Blotch3D/Blotch3D/README.md

 Reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and in "Blotch3DManual.pdf".
-Note: To support Doxygen, links in the IntelliSense comments are preceded with '\#'.
+Note: To support Doxygen documentation generator, links in the IntelliSense comments are preceded with '\#'.

 See MonoGame.net for the official MonoGame documentation.
 When searching on-line for other MonoGame documentation and discussions, be sure to